 In-person or online sexual harassment, including creating or maintaining a sexually hostile environment and seeking or demanding any sexual 'quid pro quo,' is forbidden by students, faculty, and all adults.
-Harassment can take the form of sending inappropriate images via the internet, data service on a cell phone or tablet (sexting), or other ways the school administration identifies.
+Harassment can be sending inappropriate images via the internet, data service on a cell phone or tablet (sexting), or other ways the school administration identifies.